 Fouad, A., 2011.
 Embedding requirements within the model driven architecture.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: